 “Man can live about forty days without food, about three days without water, about eight minutes without air, but only for one second without hope.”

-In a survival situation it is important to take responsibility for your own welfare.
+Keeping a cool head and staying positive are key in any survival situation.
+Equally important is taking responsibility for your own welfare.
 Help won’t always be there when you need it.
-Three factors are critical in determining your ultimate safety:

 - Signal Fire: Once your fire is burning strongly, adding green wood to the flames will increase the amount of smoke.